 But that’s just an example.
 You can test different CTA buttons, in-app notifications or pop-ups.
 However, remember to conduct fake door tests carefully!
 After all, you probably don’t intend to annoy users with non-stop invitations to products or features that aren’t actually there.

 I’m sure you more or less know what surveys are all about.
-But here’s a quick recap: surveys contain a list of questions (either open-ended or close-ended) that you send to your target group to receive more detailed topic-specific information.
+But here’s a quick recap: online surveys contain a list of questions (either open-ended or close-ended) that you send to your target group to receive more detailed topic-specific information.

 This UX research method is relatively easy, quick and cheap, and, importantly, can be successfully carried out remotely.
 All you need is Google Forms, a list of questions, a statistically relevant contact database, and you’re all set.

 Qualitative research methods are another matter altogether.
 Here, you don’t obtain numerical data.
 Instead, you analyse the behaviour, feelings, opinions or motivations of specific users.
 If you want to dive a little deeper to discover ‘why’, qualitative methods are the best way to do that.

 It’s worth incorporating qualitative methods into your UX research for a few solid reasons: